YGueguen16u/learning-template/courses_and_exercises/01_python_basics/008_sets.md

 5. **Remove a Product from the Database**
     - Remove product `1001` from the database.
+    - Remove product `1002` from the database using `discard`.
+    - What is the difference between 2 methods?

 6. **Pop a Random Product**
     - Pop a random product from `db_products` and store it in `removed_id`.